 - The Observing Self – you are not your thoughts or feelings, and you can learn to consciously observe, experience, and process them without attaching your self-value or identity to them.

 - Values – “chosen qualities of purposive action” without “avoidance, social, or fusion.”

 - Committed action – developing and choosing effective action and concrete goals related to the chosen values.

+Acceptance and commitment therapy requires a certain degree of psychological flexibility.
 Think of yourself as a filter.
 When a feeling comes to the surface, allow it to pass through you like a liquid.
-Don't obsess over the feeling, and don't give it the ability to warp into another aggravating thought.
+Don't obsess over the feeling or judge it or yourself, and don't give it the ability to warp into another aggravating thought.
 Give it time to wash through you, imagining it like a wave that will eventually break over the shore.
 Once it passes, you can sit down and process what you felt.

-An anxious brain is on constant alert, cycling through different scenarios in which things can go from wrong to even worse.
-When you allow these emotions to pass, you can find a peaceful well sitting on the other side of your thoughts instead of a warring ocean.
+An anxious brain is on constant alert, cycling through different scenarios in which things can go from wrong, or even alright, to worse.
+When you allow these thoughts, feelings, and emotions to pass, you can find a peaceful pond sitting on the other side of your thoughts instead of a warring ocean.

 Here are some reminders to consider: